isaaclyman/pooty/README.md

 The global `Pooty` object, which you can use at any point after `pooty.js` has been loaded, has the following functions:

+#### `template()`:

+A function to load any external HTML templates.
+Use it like this:

+`Pooty.template(string RelativeUrl1 [, string RelativeUrl2...string RelativeUrlN])`, where each RelativeUrl is the relative location of an HTML file containing one or more `<template>` definitions.
+This function accepts an unlimited number of arguments, and will attempt to parse each one for templates.

 #### `model()`:
 A home for your data model.
 The base `key: value` pair is modeled after `property name: CSS selector`.
 Property names may not contain spaces; use a dash instead.
 CSS selectors may refer to one or many page elements, and Pooty will keep all of them up to date.
 You may nest these as necessary: